 Guarana (Paullinia cupana) is an Amazonian shrub with seeds resembling that of an eyeball.
-This has of course lead to a lot of folklore around this plant being the "watcher of the jungle".
+This has lead to a lot of folklore around this plant being the "eyes of the rainforest".

-Gurana seeds, like coffee, contains high amounts of caffeine.
+Gurana seeds, like coffee, contain high amounts of caffeine.
 In fact, it has more than double the caffeine content!

 The Sateré-Mawé, a Brazilian indigenous tribe, have been using guarana for thousands of years.
 They used it for many aspects of life, including social celebrations, to increase stamina for hunting and work, for menstrual pains and after childbirth.

 Guarana is found naturally throughout the Amazon, and is also farmed.
 These farming operations can be very sustainable, and generate a lot of income to the region in ways that don't cause damage to the forest.
-It is important to support these practices in the region because many of the current agricultural and logging projects wreak permanent havoc on the jungle.
-Toxic and destructive practices are generally preferred for their more lucritive natures.
+It is important to support these practices in the region because many of the current agricultural and logging projects cause permanent damage to the jungle.
+Destructive practices are generally preferred for their more immediately lucritive natures in the region.
 Guarana offers a solution to this, by bringing sustainable financial support to rainforest farmers that is sustainable long-term.

-The benefits of guarana involve its adaptogenic actions towards improving stress resistance, increasing energy through CNS stimulation, improving memory and concentration, combats atherosclerosis, provides antioxidant support, antidepressant effects, lowers blood pressure, heart tonic, tones the digestive tract, and supports weight loss.
+The benefits of guarana involve its adaptogenic actions towards improving stress resistance, increasing energy through CNS stimulation, improving memory and concentration, reducing the development of atherosclerosis, antioxidant support, antidepressant effects, lowering blood pressure, heart tonic, digestive tonic, and supports weight loss.